kite-sdk/kite-examples/logging/README.md

 In particular, the schema for the events is stored in [`/tmp/data/default/events/.metadata/schema.avsc`](http://localhost:8888/filebrowser/#/tmp/data/default/events/.metadata/schema.avsc).

+Before we start our application, start the Flume agent:

+* If using Cloudera Manager:
+    * Start (or restart) the Flume agent
+* If not using Cloudera Manager:
+    * Run `sudo /etc/init.d/flume-ng-agent restart` to restart the Flume agent with this new configuration

 Now we can run the application to do the logging.

 ```bash